 Amgen, whose drugs treat conditions like low white blood cell counts, osteoporosis, and colorectal cancer, recently announced plans to erect a $550 million manufacturing facility in Holly Springs, bringing more than 350 jobs.

 And Fujifilm Diosynth Biotechnologies is building a massive biopharmaceutical manufacturing plant there, which, says Sizemore, "represents a $2 billion project with 725 area jobs, and will become the largest bio-pharma manufacturing facility in North America."

-- Average days on market 11, down from 27 a year prior
+Median days on market 61, up from 44 a year prior

-- Average days on market 9, down from 26 a year prior
+Median days on market 68, up from 60 a year prior

 Durham is its own city, about 30 miles northwest of downtown Raleigh, and home to about 325,000.
 But as Sizemore sees it, it’s up there with any of the other outlying areas of Raleigh that are highly promising for investors.